How to Switch from GA4 to Clickport Analytics

 Countries panel

-In GA4: Reports > User > Demographics > Demographic details, then change the dimension to "Country."
+In GA4: Reports > User > Demographics > Demographic details, then switch the dimension to "Country."
 In Clickport: click the Countries panel.
-Done.
+That's the whole journey.

-Click any country to drill down into regions, then cities.
-The map view shows a choropleth visualization of visitor distribution.
-All of this filters the rest of the dashboard, just like every other panel.
+Click any country to drop into its regions, then its cities.
+The map view paints visitor distribution as a choropleth.
+All of it filters the rest of the dashboard, same as every other panel.

 Technology panel

-GA4 splits device data across Reports > Tech > Tech details (browsers) and a separate overview for device categories.
+GA4 splits device data in two: Reports > Tech > Tech details for browsers, and a separate overview for device categories.

-Clickport combines everything in the Technology panel with sub-tabs for: Browsers, Operating Systems, and Screen Sizes.
+Clickport keeps it all in the Technology panel, with sub-tabs for Browsers, Operating Systems, and Screen Sizes.
 Click any row to filter.

 Engagement: scroll depth, time on page, and copy detection

-This is where Clickport tracks things GA4 either can't do or requires manual setup for.
+This is where Clickport tracks things GA4 either can't do at all or makes you set up by hand.

 Scroll depth

-Clickport tracks how far visitors scroll on every page, automatically.
-The Sessions panel shows per-session scroll depth, and the engagement score factors it in.
-(For a deeper dive into why engagement metrics matter more than pageviews, see Beyond Pageviews.)
+Clickport measures how far down each page every visitor scrolls, with no setup from you.
+The Sessions panel shows per-session scroll depth, and the engagement score folds it in.
+If you want the case for why engagement beats pageviews, Beyond Pageviews makes it.

-GA4 comparison: GA4's built-in scroll tracking only fires at 90% scroll depth.
+GA4 comparison: GA4's built-in scroll tracking fires once, at 90% depth.
 That's it.
 One threshold.
-To get granular scroll data (25%, 50%, 75%), you need a custom GTM trigger with a scroll depth variable.
+Want to know who hit 25%, 50%, or 75%?
+You'll be building a custom GTM trigger with a scroll depth variable.

 Time on page

 Clickport measures active time on page using visibility detection.
-If a visitor switches to another tab, the timer pauses.
-This gives you accurate engaged time, not just "time between pageviews" (which is what most tools actually measure).
+Switch to another tab and the timer pauses.
+So what you get is real engaged time, not "time between pageviews", which is what most tools really hand you instead.

 Copy detection

-Clickport detects when visitors select and copy text on your pages.
-This tells you what content people find valuable enough to save.
-No other mainstream analytics tool tracks this.
+Clickport spots when a visitor selects and copies text on your pages.
+That tells you which content people found worth saving.
+No other mainstream analytics tool tracks it.

 Form field tracking

-Beyond basic form submission detection, Clickport tracks which form fields visitors interact with.
-You can see if people start filling out a form but abandon it at a specific field.
+It goes past plain submission detection.
+Clickport tracks which form fields visitors touch.
+So you can see people start a form and then walk away at one particular field.

 Real-time and reporting